Close

 • Investment Visa for substantial business investments

 Processing times are approximately 30 business days depending on complexity and documentation completeness.
-All visitors must possess a valid passport, onward or return ticket within 30 days, and sufficient funds of 75 USD per day to cover the length of stay.
+All visitors must possess a valid passport, onward or return ticket within 30 days, and sufficient funds of USD 75 per day to cover the length of stay.

 Work and Employment Visas